Welcome to the Friends of Ropley School (FROGS)

 Anything you can think of!

-The biggest event of the year is our highly successful Christmas Fair, but there are kids' discos, the Easter Egg hunt, wine & cheese events, and more!
+The biggest event of the year is our highly successful Christmas Fair, but there are kids' discos, the Easter Egg hunt, race nights, quiz nights and more!
 We’re always looking for new ideas.
-In 2015 we ran our first Book Quest week and in October we’re planning our first Harvest Food Fest event.

 Joining the committee and becoming a FROG is only one way to get involved.
 See below other options that can fit around varying work, childcare, and other commitments!

-There are non-committee roles too, for example organizing secondhand uniform, Christmas cards, or the Easter Egg hunt.
+There are non-committee roles, for example organising secondhand uniform, Christmas cards, or the Easter Egg hunt.
 Or you could join an event subcommittee, or be a Class Rep.

 And one very important way for you to support us is to attend our events!